 Emergencies can occur suddenly and without warning.
 Knowing what to do in the initial moments can be critical to your pet's life.
-By having a pet first aid kit, pet owners can be equipped when the unthinkable happens.
+By having a pet first aid kit, pet parents can be equipped when the unthinkable happens.
 Every pet parent should have a first aid kit for their pet in his or her home.
 Pet parents should also carry a pet first aid kit in their car in case of an accident or incident during pet travel.
-Pet first aid kits are available for purchase or a human first aid kit can be used and then supplemented with pet specific supplies.
+Pet first aid kits are available for purchase or a human first aid kit can be used and then supplemented with pet-specific supplies.

 Designed for animal care, a standard pet first aid kit contains:

 - Muzzle or strips of cloth to prevent biting (as long as pet is not vomiting, choking, coughing, or otherwise having difficulty breathing)